 Behaviour Points are given as a follow up sanction, after a pupil has not responded to the usual range of classroom behaviour management strategies.
-The pupil needs to know that they have been given a Behaviour Point and the reason that they have been withdrawn from the classroom/playground.
+The pupil needs to know that they have been given a behaviour point and the reason that they have been withdrawn from the classroom/playground.
 A behaviour point can be raised by a staff member to the child's HOY, whereby an agreement needs to be made on whether to issue the behaviour point.
-The behaviour point will be recorded on the SEMH profile.

-The member of staff awarding the behaviour point needs to inform the Deputy Head of Pastoral and Wellbeing and this information will be added to the Behaviour Point log.
+The member of staff awarding the behaviour point will log it on iSAMs.
 The child's parents must be informed by the class teacher if they have received a Behaviour Point and the reason why.

-If a child receives 3 Behaviour Points, then parents are requested for a meeting with the Deputy Head of Pastoral or Head of Junior School.
-It is important that all teachers make it clear to their class what a Behaviour Point is and the fact that a Behaviour Point is logged and will be on their record.
-It is also important for them to know that few children are given Behaviour Points so receiving one is a serious issue within the Junior School.
-The Deputy Head of Pastoral and Wellbeing will analyse the Behaviour Points in conjunction with Incident Forms and the SEMH Profile for patterns and to ensure follow up.
+If a child receives 3 behaviour points, then parents are requested for a meeting with the Deputy Head of Pastoral or Head of Junior School.
+It is important that all teachers make it clear to their class what a behaviour point is and that it will be on their record.
+The Deputy Head of Pastoral analyses the behaviour points in conjunction with incident reports and the SEMH Profile for patterns and to ensure follow up.
+Tracking and Monitoring: Using iSAMs/CPOMs